dsl-logo

 How much is stamp duty?

-Stamp duty is often calculated as a percentage of the property’s value, ranging from 3-5%.
+Stamp duty is often calculated as a percentage of the property’s value.
+The exact amount varies by state and territory, but it often falls somewhere between 3-5% for many property prices.
 So, the cheaper the home you’re buying, the cheaper the cost of stamp duty.

 Your stamp duty costs will vary depending on: